Empower Your Practice

 #1.
 Don't use unsecured or personal email accounts

-Here's the deal: using unsecured or personal email accounts for patient communication is a big no-no. You need to make sure your patient’s data is safe and sound, after all.
+Using unsecured or personal email accounts for patient communication is a big no-no. You need to make sure your patient's data is kept safe and private, following all applicable privacy and security regulations.

-Consider registering a .ai domain so you can create an email address that's professional and reflects your role as a healthcare provider.
+Consider registering a standard, professional domain extension like .com, .org, or .health so you can create an email address that reflects your role as a healthcare provider.
 This is essentially like locking the doors and windows to keep out any potential intruders.
+It shows patients you take their privacy seriously and are committed to providing a secure environment.

 #2.
 Don't share unnecessary or excessive medical details